monkey0506/Monkeymoto.InlineCollections/README.md

 - The type must be declared as `public` or `internal`. (*This restriction will be removed in a future version.*)
 - The type must **not** be declared as `readonly`.
 - The type must be declared as a `partial struct`.
+If the type is nested, all containing types must also be declared as `partial`.
 - The type must declare one and only one instance field.
 The field type will be the element type of the collection.
 The instance field must **not** be declared as `required`, `readonly`, `volatile`, or as a fixed size